MSaifKhan01/NowDigitalEasy-Backend/README.md

-Visit [http://localhost:5038](http://localhost:5038) in your browser.

 ## Documentation

 ### Swagger UI

 Explore the API using Swagger UI.
-Visit [http://localhost:5038/docs](http://localhost:5038/docs) for interactive documentation.
+Visit [Click here to see Swagger Doc](https://nowdigitaleasy-nwwj.onrender.com/docs) for interactive documentation.

 ## Routes